emproof-com/nyxstone/bindings/rust/README.md

 ## Technical overview

-The nyxstone-rs bindings are generated via the `cxx` crate.
-Since nyxstone is specifically a c++ library, we currently do not plan to support C bindings via bindgen.
+The Rust bindings are generated with the [`cxx`](https://cxx.rs/) crate.
+Because the underlying engine is a C++ library, we don't plan to ship `bindgen`-based C bindings.

 ## Acknowledgements

-The build script of the rust bindings borrow heavily from the [llvm-sys](https://gitlab.com/taricorp/llvm-sys.rs) build script.
+The build script borrows heavily from [llvm-sys](https://gitlab.com/taricorp/llvm-sys.rs).